Mineral County, West Virginia: Mountains

-The northern terminus of the Allegheny Front in West Virginia lies in Mineral County and includes the highest point in the county.
+The Allegheny Front in West Virginia lies in Mineral County and includes the highest point in the county.
 Known as "the Pinnacle", it is 3104 ft above sea level.
 From the abandoned fire tower four states are visible, Pennsylvania, Maryland, West Virginia, and Virginia.
-The Allegheny Front is the largest mountain in the county; on the north end it is also known as Green Mountain.
-On top of the Allegheny Plateau is located the town of Elk Garden, West Virginia in the southwestern portion of the county.
+The Allegheny Front is the largest mountain in the county; on the north end it is also known as Green Mountain.Prior to 1830, the only medical aid available to the settlers was common sense, home remedies and liberal dosages of prayer.
+The first resident physician in what is now Mineral County was Dr. John Green, who was born in Bolton, England, in 1799, and immigrated to America in 1828.
+He lived on a farm, which he called Iceland, located near the ridge of the escarpment about three miles from Sulphur City.
+The area was later named for his son, Tom Green, and is known as Green Mountain.
+On top of the Allegheny Plateau is located the town of Sulphur City and Elk Garden, West Virginia in the southwestern portion of the county.
 The Potomac River Valley lies to west and north of the mountain, and the New Creek Valley lies to the east.

 Knobly Mountain lies between the New Creek and Patterson Creek valleys.
 It is the longest mountain in Mineral County stretching from the Grant County line in the south to the Potomac River in the north at Ridgeley, West Virginia.

 To the east of the Patterson Creek Valley lie a series of low hills which form the eastern border of the county with Hampshire County.